AyushDangol/AyushDangol/Readme.md

 ### Hi there, I'm [Ayush][website] 👋

-## I'm a Front-End Developer, a Graphic Designer, a Teacher and a Learner!
+## I'm a Front-End Developer, Graphic Designer, Teacher and Learner!

 -   🔭 I’m currently working with the UI/UX team at Infodevlopers Pvt.
 Ltd. !
 -   🌱 I’m currently learning how to be cool 🤣